andrewgdotcom/frith/README.md

 ### First time running frith

 1. When prompted, select "Yes" for persistence and enter the passphrase
-2. Open a terminal and run 'frith'
+2. Open Applications -> Favorites -> Terminal and run 'frith'
 3. Follow the getting started procedure.
 This will prompt you for your personal details, create a new set of keys and perform a backup to the second Tails drive
 4. When prompted, plug in the smartcard and/or the subkey flash drive
-5. Frith will then publish your new public key (unless you started it with the --nopublish option)
+5. Frith will then publish your new public key
 6. You're done!

 Remember to store the second Tails disk in a secure remote location.